 ECI transitioned from a two day student orientation each semester to a one day orientation.
-Topics for all students include: Overview of ECI, Administrative Matters, Work Product, Project Assignment, Journaling, Plagiarism, Conflicts Of Interest, Types of Writing (white papers, case notes, law review, etc.), and an evaluation and initial student assessment.
+Topics for all students include: Overview of ECI, Administrative Matters, Work Product, Project Assignment, Journaling, Plagiarism, Conflicts Of Interest, and an evaluation and initial student assessment.
 After a morning session for all students, students were divided into two groups comprised of researchers and clinicians who are trained on topics specific to their work assignments.